HNC in Electronic Systems Engineering (Pearson)

 engineering.

-The aim of this unit is to enable learners to understand the rationale behind the use of programmable logic controllers and their applications in industry.
+The aim of this unit is to enable students to understand the rationale behind the use of programmable logic controllers and their applications in industry.
 The unit combines practical skills and knowledge in developing PLC applications from real scenarios with theoretical principles, such as communication and networking protocols.

-On successful completion of this unit learners will have developed an understanding of the evolution, types and applications of PLCs.
+On successful completion of this unit students will have developed an understanding of the evolution, types and applications of PLCs.
 They will know how to select and develop a PLC system, integrate features of functional safety based on their understanding of risk management, and evaluate the wide range of communication technologies available on modern PLCs.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.